Introduction To jQuery Interview Questions and Answers

 1) There can be more than one document.ready() function on a single page whereas only one body. onload() function is allowed.

-2) document.ready() function is called as soon as DOM is loaded for a page, whereas body.onload() function is called when everything gets loaded on a page including DOM, images, and resources associated with the page.
+2) document.the ready() function is called as soon as DOM is loaded for a page, whereas body.onload() function is called when everything gets loaded on a page including DOM, images, and resources associated with the page.

 4. What is the difference between $(this) and ‘this’ in jQuery?

 This is the common jQuery Interview Questions asked in an interview.
-Both references the same element but the difference is that “this” is used in a traditional way but when “this” is used with $() then it becomes a jQuery object on which we can use the functions of jQuery.
+Both reference the same element, but the difference is that “this” is used in a traditional way, but when “this” is used with $() then it becomes a jQuery object on which we can use the functions of jQuery.

 5. What are the various AJAX functions in jQuery?